Control-D-Inc/ctrld/docs/config.md

 - Required: no
 - Default: false

+### max_concurrent_requests
+The number of concurrent requests that will be handled, must be a non-negative integer.
+Tweaking this value depends on the capacity of your system.

+- Type: number
+- Required: no
+- Default: 256

 ## Upstream
 The `[upstream]` section specifies the DNS upstream servers that `ctrld` will forward DNS requests to.